nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`

 Examples:
-* `findstudent yeoh` on the sample student list you start with filters the student list to contain only `Alex Yeoh`.
+* `findstudent yeoh` on the sample data you start with filters the student list to contain only `Alex Yeoh`.

 ### Adding grades to a student : `grade`